-Mr Whitfield was appointed a non-executive director on 22 August 2016 (3 years, one month) and has been non-Executive Chairman since 4 May 2017 (two years, five months).
+Mr Whitfield was appointed a non-executive director on 22 August 2016 (seven years, one month) and has been non-Executive Chairman since 4 May 2017.
 Mr Whitfield is not a significant shareholder in the company and has served in this role for such a period that the Board considers him to be independent.
-Mr Whitfield does have a consulting agreement with the Company, however the board still considers him to be independent due to the nature of the consulting agreement and considers that it does not compromise his independence.
+Mr Whitfield does have a consulting agreement with the Company, however, the board still considers him to be independent due to the nature of the consulting agreement and considers that it does not compromise his independence.

-(b) Mr Michael Rosenstreich - Managing Director
+(b) Mr Garry Plowright - Non-Executive Director